peteroupc/Calculator/AboutTheCode.md

 To be more specific, the calculator demo uses the following keys in the `ProgramConfig` map:

-* `"x"` - X coordinate of the calculator window's top-left corner.
+* `"x"` - x-coordinate of the calculator window's upper-left corner.
-* `"y"` - Y coordinate of the window's top-left corner.
+* `"y"` - y-coordinate of the window's upper-left corner.
-* `"width"` - Width, in pixels, of the window's top-left corner.
+* `"width"` - Width, in pixels, of the window's upper-left corner.
-* `"height"` - Height, in pixels, of the window's top-left corner.
+* `"height"` - Height, in pixels, of the window's upper-left corner.

 There are currently only three kinds of data that `ProgramConfig` can "get": strings, `double`s, and 32-bit unsigned integers (`int`s).
 This is often adequate